 If you are interested in making sourdough bread but don’t know where to begin, then look no further!
-We have enlisted Sourdough Sensei, Chef Kelly Syms, to guide you through your sourdough journey.
+We have enlisted Sourdough Sensei, Chef Kelly Syms, to guide you through your sourdough bread journey.
 Welcome to our Essential Sourdough Series and let the baking begin!

 Making your first loaf of sourdough

 There are a few important things to note, mainly, make a schedule and plan your time accordingly.
 You can have a carefree weekend and a gorgeous sourdough loaf as long as you stick to your schedule.
 Accurate measurements are also important – scales are one of your most crucial tools.
 Temperature also matters – ensure that you have a thermometer in good working order and make use of it.
-Now, gather your equipment, your lovingly cultivated starter and a pair of hands and have a crack at this beginner’s sourdough loaf!
+Now, gather your equipment, your lovingly cultivated starter and a pair of hands and have a crack at this beginner’s sourdough bread loaf!

 First, let’s make a Levain…

 - About 12 hours after your previous starter feeding, take 25g of mature, active starter from your stiff starter and dissolve it in 100g water (30C).